Analytics for your AI app.

 product analytics for the app around the model, not a trace viewer

-Honest pricing: 14-day full trial, no credit card.
-Then Solo $9/mo or Pro $29/mo, with $5 per extra million events (vs the big tools' ~$50).
-Bring your own AI key so the natural-language layer is free, and self-hosting the binary is free forever (MIT).
+Honest pricing: 14-day trial at Pro limits, no card.
+Then Pro $19/mo or Scale $49/mo, with $6 per million events (vs the big tools' ~$50).
+Bring your own AI key so the natural-language layer is free, and conversation labelling runs on that same model of yours, so it is unmetered on every plan instead of billed per message.
+Your data exports in one file any time.

 Point your AI app at it tonight.